mhwgoo/go_to_github/README.md

 # Notice
 This project only applies to `macOS` and `Linux`.
-It might be in need for people who come from coutries blocking github.
+It might be in need for people who come from countries blocking github.

 # Usage
 On your terminal: